Looking For Dry Needling In St. Louis?

 We're one of the few places in St. Louis that offers dry needling by a fully-certified dry needling therapist

-If you suffer from chronic, nagging Muscle Aches, Pains, Or Stiffness, dry needling may be just what you need to relieve those muscle knots that either won't go away or keep coming back.
+If you suffer from chronic, nagging Muscle Aches, Pains, Or Stiffness, dry needling may be just what you need to relieve those deep muscle knots that either won't go away or keep coming back.